inet-framework/inet-tutorials/rip/doc/step3.rst

 -----

-TODO: routes will be added by RIP...then a link break is scheduled by ``ScenarioManager``.
+TODO: routes will be added by RIP...then a link break is scheduled by :ned:`ScenarioManager`.
 SplitHorizon is enabled.
 RIP should update the routes to indicate that the link is broken

 The model